NewsCurrently, no news are available

 - Voting for topics deadline: TBA

-- The presentations will take place between end of November - January.
+- The presentations will take place between end of November - January (hybrid session format).
 Tentatively on Monday 4-6pm (we need to fix 6-7 dates, depending on number of participants).
-Participation in the presentations is mandatory (hybrid format might be offered).
+Participation in the presentations is mandatory.

 - Mandatory feedback round/practice talk at least two weeks before the presentation (arrange exact time with supervisor).